-At 133 words long, Prince Philip’s full title includes the words duke, earl, baron, royal knight, and just about every other noble designation you can think of.
-But the highest and perhaps most obvious moniker is conspicuously missing: king.
+At 133 words long, Prince Philip’s full title included the words duke, earl, baron, royal knight, and just about every other noble designation you can think of.
+But the highest and perhaps most obvious moniker that was conspicuously missing: king.

 If you’ve watched The Crown or spent a lot of time reading about British monarchs, you might be aware that women who marry kings are referred to as queens—the most recent example was Queen Elizabeth II’s mother, who was known as Queen Elizabeth after her husband assumed the throne.
 The technical phrase is queen consort, where consort basically means that you gained your title through marriage.
-Why, then, did Prince Philip not become King Philip (or king consort) after his wife’s coronation?
+Why, then, did Prince Philip—who passed away at the age of 99 on April 9, 2021, not become King Philip (or king consort) after his wife’s coronation?

 According to Reader’s Digest, although parliamentary law doesn’t consider gender in determining the line of succession, it does factor it into the designation of titles.
 In general, a wife assumes the female form of her husband’s title.
 This is why Meghan Markle became the Duchess of Sussex when Prince Harry was named the Duke of Sussex, and it’s also why Kate Middleton will likely become Queen Catherine if and when Prince William is crowned king.